-A land survey is a drawing that shows the precise boundaries of a person’s property, thereby removing any doubt as to where a home’s property line is.
-It also lays out the dimensions and exact locations of buildings on the property—including houses, sheds, garages, or storefronts.
+A land survey, also known as a property survey, is a drawing that shows the precise boundaries of a person’s property.
+Land surveys also lay out the dimensions and exact locations of buildings on the property—including houses, sheds, garages, or storefronts.

 Land surveys are required for various reasons, all of which tend to be legal in nature.
 The reason why you need a survey varies based on the type of survey that you need to get.
 The general gist is that surveys are used to flesh out the details of a transaction.

 For example, an ALTA survey is used when you want to buy a home or investment survey as part of a lender’s requirements.
 Boundary surveys are done to settle boundary disputes.
 Subdivision surveys are used to establish smaller divisions of a larger land plot and are typically filed with local offices.

 Land surveys are generally required whenever one of the following is true:

 - You are planning a major construction, like a home or a shopping center.

 - You have a boundary issue with a neighbor that’s headed to court.

 - You are changing the boundaries of your land for a subdivision.

 - Your land recently experienced (or will experience) a significant change, such as a major chasm due to an earthquake or a newly-planned manmade lake.